Biden names Qatar major non-NATO ally as energy crisis looms | Headlines

 - United States

-President Joe Biden on Tuesday announced he's designating Qatar a major non-NATO ally, a largely symbolic honour but one that was meant to convey his administration's gratitude for the tiny Persian Gulf nation's assistance during last year's US evacuations in Afghanistan and assistance in ending last year's Israel-Hamas war in Gaza.
+President Joe Biden on Tuesday designated Qatar a major non-NATO ally, a largely symbolic honour but one that was meant to convey his administration's gratitude for the tiny Persian Gulf nation's assistance with evacuations from Afghanistan and in ending last year's Israel-Hamas war in Gaza.

-A senior administration official, who spoke on the condition of anonymity to discuss the decision, said the non-NATO ally designation was not tied to Biden's hopes for Qatar to help it and European allies build its energy contingency plan should Russia invade Ukraine.
-The official, who not authorized to comment publicly, said the designation for Qatar's help in Afghanistan and the Middle East.
+A senior administration official, who spoke on the condition of anonymity to discuss the decision, said the non-NATO ally designation was not tied to Biden's hopes for Qatar to help European allies with an energy contingency plan should Russia invade Ukraine.
+The official, who was not authorized to comment publicly, said the designation was for Qatar's help in Afghanistan and the Middle East.

-Qatar played a central role in aiding last summer's US military evacuations of Afghan helpers and US citizen in Afghanistan, hosts the biggest American air base in the Middle East and served as a go-between with the Taliban for the last three US administrations as they tried to wind down America's longest war.
-The country was also an essential go-between with Hamas during last year's 11-day conflict that administration officials had worried have turned into a longer and bloodier war.
+Qatar played a central role in aiding last summer's US military evacuations of Afghans who helped the US war effort along with American citizens.
+Qatar also hosts the biggest US air base in the Middle East and served as a go-between with the Taliban for the last three administrations as they tried to wind down America's longest war.
+Qatar is the 18th country to receive this designation, the last being Brazil in 2019.
+The designation provides benefits in defense trade and security cooperation, including eligibility for loan programs and priority delivery for certain military sales.
+“We're very happy and proud of this great relationship,” said Qatar's ruling emir, Tamim bin Hamad Al Thani. ''We will continue working together to find ways and means to bring peace in our region.''
+The country was an essential go-between with Hamas during last year's 11-day conflict that administration officials worried could have turned into a longer and bloodier war.

+White House officials have been in talks with Asian partners about contingency planning, according to the senior administration official.

-The White House said that Biden and Qatar's ruling emir, Tamim bin Hamad Al Thani, would also use Monday's meeting to discuss Middle East security and the situation in Afghanistan, where humanitarian conditions have deteriorated in the aftermath of last year's US military withdrawal and Taliban takeover.
-The leaders are also expected to discuss the status of US efforts to resurrect the 2015 Iran nuclear deal.
+Biden and Tamim also used Monday's meeting to discuss Middle East security and the situation in Afghanistan, where humanitarian conditions have deteriorated in the aftermath of last year's US withdrawal and the Taliban takeover.
+The leaders also discussed US efforts to resurrect the 2015 Iran nuclear deal.

+But a possible contingency plan should Russia move to cut Europe from gas supplies was perhaps the most pressing matter on the agenda.
+The Biden administration says the still-developing plan won't just lean on “one or two” suppliers.
+Instead, the effort would require ''a multitude of sources” to make up for a Russian cutoff, according to a senior Biden administration official who spoke on condition of anonymity.

+Suppliers in Australia — the world's biggest LNG supplier — as well as Italy, the Netherlands, Norway and the United States are among those that Biden administration officials have looked to assist if needed.

-But efforts to draw contingency plans should Russia move to cut Europe from gas supplies is perhaps the most pressing matter on their agenda.
-Natural gas future prices surged last week amid growing market fears a potential conflict could disrupt Russian exports transiting through Ukraine to Europe.
-The crunch has been worsened by Russia, which typically supplies about 40% of Europe's natural gas supply, reducing its exports by about 25 per cent in the fourth quarter of 2021 compared with the same period in 2020 despite high worldwide prices.
+Natural gas future prices surged last week amid growing market fears that a potential conflict could disrupt Russian exports transiting through Ukraine to Europe.
+The crunch has been worsened by Russia, which typically supplies about 40 per cent of Europe's natural gas supply, reducing its exports by about 25 per cent in the fourth quarter of 2021 compared with the same period in 2020 despite high worldwide prices.

 Any Russian invasion into Ukraine would almost surely trigger economic sanctions from the US and its European allies.
 That could lead to oil and gas shortages around the world and, most likely, higher energy prices that could send tremors through the global economy.